devreplay/devreplay/README.md

 ## Supported Language

+You do not need to care for any language.
+We are preparing default rules for each Language and Frameworks.

+### Languages

 * CPP
 * Java
 * JavsScript
 * Python
 * Ruby
 * TypeScript
+...

+### Frameworks

+* Tensorflow
+* Ruby on Rails
+* jQuery
+* Pandas
+* React
+* Unity 3D
 ...

 You do not need to care for any language